irusri/Popgenie-Bulktools/README.txt

-Bioinformatics project based on actionscript and RIA. which helps to retrieve gene information from JSON webservice.User can be able to select the desired fields interactively and download results as a CSV or send to Galaxy.
-You can use this tool with your own data.Just you need to configure the JSON webservice.
+Bioinformatics project based on actionscript and Rich Internet application(RIA).
+Which helps to retrieve gene information from JSON webservice.
+User can be able to select desired fields interactively and download results as a CSV or send results to Galaxy.
+You can use this tool with your own data.
+You just need to configure the JSON webservice.